CQULinhaoLi/cqulinhaoli.github.io/_pages/about.md

 --- -->

-Let’s connect if you’re working on AI applications in healthcare, computational pathology, or multimodal — I’m always open to new collaborations and opportunities!
+I’m passionate about research in AI, multimodal learning, and their applications in fields like healthcare and intelligent systems.
+I'm currently seeking PhD opportunities — feel free to reach out!